TurboWarp/extensions/CONTRIBUTING.md

 python3 -m http.server
 ```

-Note that browsers tend to aggressively cache JavaScript files that don't opt out if caching as our development server does, so you may have to do hard reloads to ensure that changes to your scripts are applied.
+Note that browsers tend to aggressively cache JavaScript files that don't opt out of caching as our development server does, so you may have to do hard reloads to ensure that changes to your scripts are applied.

 ## Types of extensions we accept